user202729/getactivewindow-x/README.md

 # getactivewindow-x
-Separate component to get information on the active window in X. Requires the executable xdotool.
+Separate component to get information on the active window in X. Requires the executable xdotool (and xprop to get the window class).